dominikbraun/graph/README.md

 # Features

 * Vertices of any data type, such as `int` or `City`.
-* Optionally combinable graph types and properties.
+* Optionally combinable graph types and traits.
 * Validations considering the graph type, such as cycle detection in acyclic graphs.
 * Determination of graph and vertex properties, such as degree or tree-depth.
 * Non-recursive walks, DFS, and BFS.